lmi/Copernicus/README.md

 This repository contains code, scripts, and resources for hands-on sessions covering **Land**, **Marine**, and **Atmosphere** monitoring using data and services from Copernicus.

+# Copernicus Monitoring Service Workshop Series

+This repository contains code, scripts, and resources for hands-on sessions covering **Land**, **Marine**, and **Atmosphere** monitoring using data and services from Copernicus.

 ## Overview

 This workshop series is designed to be beginner-friendly, with a focus on practical applications of Copernicus data.
 Each session includes morning presentations followed by afternoon coding and demo sessions.
 Participants will get hands-on experience using pre-prepared scripts and notebooks, which they can adapt for their own needs.